sgarg1999/sgarg.top/content/interview-prep/index.md

+---
+title: interview prep
+tags:
+  - programming
+---
->I swear I know how to code but leetcode... is... other...worldy
+>I swear I know how to code but LeetCode... is... other...worldy

 ### before I start crushing problems...

+Topics to learn:
 - [[time and space complexity]]
 - [[big O notation]]
 - [[data structures]]